 Parity begins at the image layer.
-Local development environments must consume the exact same base OS, runtime, and system dependencies as CI runners.
+Local environments must consume the exact same base OS, runtime, and system dependencies as the CI runner.

-1. Pin base OS and runtime digests in your Dockerfile.
-Avoid floating tags like ubuntu:latest or node:20.
-Use SHA256 digests to guarantee bit-for-bit reproducibility.
+1. Pin base OS and runtime by digest, not a floating tag like ubuntu:latest or node:20.

 // .devcontainer/devcontainer.json